 The course is accredited by the Chartered Institute of Procurement and Supply (CIPS).
 We will be seeking recognition of the course from the Chartered Institute of Logistics and Transport (CILT).

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

-Logistics and supply chain work involves the safe delivery of goods and services to consumers.
-All types of businesses, big and small, need logistics managers to help with inventory and accounts.
-A small business may have one person in charge of these duties, while large corporations have entire logistics and supply chain departments.
+Logistics and supply chain management is emerging as a highly desirable sector for employment, offering scope for career advancement and exciting challenges as the industry keeps pace with technological advances.
+All types of businesses, big and small, need professionals to help them deliver products and services at the right time, place, cost, quantity and quality.
+Small companies may have one person in charge of these duties, while large corporations have entire logistics and supply chain departments.

-Some of the more common job roles within this discipline include analyst, inventory control manager, logistics engineer, production manager, purchasing manager, supply chain manager, systems support manager , customer service manager, global logistics manager and operations director.
-A logistics manager will need to be familiar with various software programs, as that is the most common way to keep track of product movement.
+Some typical job roles include analyst, inventory control manager, logistics engineer, production manager, purchasing manager, supply chain manager, systems support manager, customer service manager, global logistics manager and operations director.
+A logistics manager, for example, will need to be familiar with various software programs, as that is the most common way to keep track of product movement.

-The majority of our supply chain graduates work in manufacturing or for the government, with other opportunities in scientific and technological fields, transportation, or aerospace.
-If you’re interested in working abroad or with an international customer base, advanced jobs in logistics often provide such opportunities.
+Many of our supply chain graduates work in manufacturing or the public sector, with other opportunities in scientific and technological fields, transportation, or aerospace.
+If you're interested in working abroad or with an international customer base, advanced jobs in logistics often provide such opportunities.
 In a globalised economy, many logistics companies work with foreign distributors to conduct business.

-There’s also the option to work as a consultant.
+After graduation, you might also choose to work in consultancy.
 As a consultant, you can work with a variety of different companies, both nationally and abroad, offering tips and strategies on how to streamline processes.

 Please contact the centre of study for fees and funding information – details can be found in the Programme Contacts section of this page.